Monkey Run Romania: The Official Guide

 6. Money stuff

-The most ridiculous week of adventuring chaos imaginable with likeminded reprobates
+The most ridiculous week of adventuring chaos imaginable with likeminded reprobates.
+Guaranteed to deliver stories from the road to last for years.

 Paying by instalments?